Yangshan-Xiang/nlp-multitask-bert/minbert-default-final-project/README.md

 </p>

 You can find the model predictions under the [predictions](predictions) folder and the running information under the [slurm_files](slurm_files) folder.
+## Experiments
+Tried different loss functions for semantic similarity:
+- cosine similarity: Noticed the evaluation of semantic similarity task is by computing Pearson correlation, so using cosine similarity as loss function can achieve a better correlation on development set, but the predictions are unreasonable and out of the range between 0 and 5.
+- mean square error: In order to solve the unreasonable predictions, picked MSE as loss function, predictions are within the range, but the Pearson correlation decreased.

 ## Methodology
 The core of this model is the `TextCNN` which is inspired by computer vision.